 Committed - This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Directors.
 These amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking the same type of action (resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The District does not have any Committed fund balances.
+At December 31, 2019 the District had \$2,026,311 designated for operating reserves and \$3,552,477 designated for capital repair reserves.

 Assigned - This classification includes amounts that are constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board of Directors or through the Board of Directors delegating their responsibility to the Executive Director through the budgetary process.
-At December 31, 2017 the District had \$1,725,937 designated for the North Riverfront.
+At December 31, 2019 the District had \$1,435,020 designated for the North Riverfront.